landeaux/spawa-server/CONTRIBUTING.md

     closed issues.
 These need to be removed as new work should only be carried in branches for open issues.

-2. Create a new branch for the issue:
+2. Create a new branch for the issue and push it to the remote repo:

     ```shell script
     git checkout dev
     git checkout -b <issue_number>-<short-description>
+    git push origin <issue_number>-<short-description>
     ```

     Names for new branches should follow the format